rajyan/low-cost-ecs/README.md

 ```

 The required fields are `hostedZoneDomain` and `email`.
-You can configure your server task definition, and other props.
+You can configure your server task definition and other props.
 Read [`LowCostECSProps` documentation](https://github.com/rajyan/low-cost-ecs/blob/main/API.md#low-cost-ecs.LowCostECSProps) for details.

 # Why

 ECS may often seem expensive when used for personal development purposes, because of the cost of the load balancer.
-The application load balancer is a great service because it is easy to set up managed ACM certificates, it scales, and has dynamic port mapping,
+The application load balancer is a great service because it is easy to set up managed ACM certificates, it scales, and has dynamic port mappings and so on,
 but it is over-featured for running 1 ECS service.

-However, to run an ECS sever without a load balancer, you need to associate an Elastic IP to the host instance and install your certificate by yourself.
+However, to run an ECS server without a load balancer, you need to associate an Elastic IP to the host instance and install your certificate by yourself.
-This construct aims to automate these works and deploy resources to run a low-cost ECS server.
+This construct aims to automate these works and to make it easy to deploy resources to run a low-cost ECS server.

 # Overview